 Ques 10: State Newton’s III law of motion.

-Ans: To every action, there is an equal and opposite reaction and they act on two different bodies.
+Ans: For every action, there is an equal and opposite reaction, and they act on two different bodies.

-Ques 11: Which will have more inertia a body of mass 10 kg or a body of mass 20 kg?
+Ques 11: Which will have more inertia, a body of mass of 10 kg or a body of mass of 20 kg?